 I am frequently invited to give readings from or to talk about my fiction in venues ranging from book shops to galleries, arts centres, pubs, libraries, lecture theatres, museums, nightclubs and performance art venues across the UK and around the world: from California to Croatia, Soho to Sydney.
+From the National Portrait Gallery to the Gothic maserpiece that is St Mary Redcliffe, Bristol (right).
 I have read at literature festivals, universities and art schools, at conferences, spoken word gigs, music festivals and birthday celebrations.
-I enjoy giving live readings, and see this as an important part of my work as a writer; something I try to do regularly.
+I enjoy giving live readings, and see this as an important part of my work as a writer.

 2013 dates include:

 December 10 2013: Events to launch of the new paperback edition of my novella Missorts Volume II in Bristol (more info soon)

 December 5 2013: I’ll be reading from the new paperback edition of my novella Missorts Volume II on a bill with my fellow-Faber author Michael Smith and Adam Foulds for the Winter Shuffle Festival, London.
 The Living Room, St Clement’s hospital, Mile End, London 6:30 pm – 11:00 pm (readings 8-9pm).
 Tickets: £7/£5 (booking fees may apply).